mayu-live/framework/klenod-plan.md

 - 2026-09-06: Verified that grouped, optional catch-all, and intercepted routes resolve through Mayu's Klenod adapter; parallel routes and error views were already covered by their dedicated adapter tests.
+- 2026-09-06: Verified the Klenod CSS companion `ClassNames` object and the image plugin's 16px WebP inline placeholder configuration used by example components.

 - 2026-09-05: Migration plan created; implementation not started.
 - 2026-09-06: Added Klenod ImagePlugin inline placeholder support (16px WebP is